October 7, 2022

 Are we active, or just busy?

-For Erich Fromm, true activity means to fully use one’s talents and abilities in order to grow as a person.
-The mere display of being busy is, in Fromm’s opinion, not a sign of productive work.
-Modern society, which relies on hierarchy and alienated work, tends to favour busy-ness over productive activity. (more...)
+For Erich Fromm, true activity means to fully use one’s talents in order to grow as a person.
+The mere display of business is not a sign of productive work. (more...)

 Is happiness all that counts?